samueldelesque/dm_legal/partner/en/partner.md

 **Section 5: AUTHORIZATION AND LICENSE OF RIGHTS FOR THE USE OF THE TOOLS AND FEATURES AVAILABLE THROUGH THE PAID CONTENT FEATURE**

-PARTNER may use the Paid Content Feature developed by DAILYMOTION to offer to the Public the viewing of the Content in exchange for: (i) a payment per Contentvideo, (ii) a payment per group of Content, or (iii) a 30-day subscription to the PARTNER Accounts, in accordance with the terms specified in the general terms and conditions available on the Service at the following URL address: [http://www.dailymotion.com/legal/termsofsales](http://www.dailymotion.com/legal/termsofsales) .
+PARTNER may use the Paid Content Feature developed by DAILYMOTION to offer to the Public the viewing of the Content in exchange for: (i) a payment per Content video, (ii) a payment per group of Content, or (iii) a 30-day subscription to the PARTNER Accounts, in accordance with the terms specified in the general terms and conditions available on the Service at the following URL address: [http://www.dailymotion.com/legal/termsofsales](http://www.dailymotion.com/legal/termsofsales).

 It is agreed that the Content will be provided by PARTNER through the Paid Content Feature to the Public in exchange for payment, and that the Content will not be associated with any In-Stream Advertising.